Archdiocese of Rabat

 The Roman Catholic Archdiocese of Rabat (Archidioecesis Rabatensis) is an ecclesiastical territory or diocese of the Roman Catholic Church in Morocco.
-It was erected as the Apostolic Vicariate of Rabat on July 2, 1923, by Pope Pius XI, and promoted to the rank of an archdiocese by Pope Pius XII on September 14, 1955.
+It was erected as the Apostolic Vicariate of Rabat on 2 July 1923, by Pope Pius XI, and promoted to the rank of an archdiocese by Pope Pius XII on 14 September 1955.

 The archdiocese's mother church and seat of its archbishop is St. Peter's Cathedral, Rabat.
-Cristóbal López Romero, S.D.B. was appointed as the Archbishop of Rabat on December 29, 2017.
+Cristóbal López Romero, S.D.B. was appointed archbishop of Rabat on 29 December 2017.

 Role in society

 In the 1950s, the bishop and most clergy were in favour of the country's independence, contrary to the vast majority of French colonialists.
 The bishops were also crucial in the foundation of monastic communities in Morocco.
 The monastery of Toumliline was founded by 20 Benedictine monks of the abbey of En-Calcat upon invitation of the bishop Louis Lefèbvre.